xenon-92/YDJSS_Scope-Closures/readme.md

-# YDJS scope and closure chapter1 and chapter 2
+# YDJS scope and closures

+chapter1 and chapter 2